Vivien888/Vivien888/README.md

 ### Talking about Personal Stuff:

-- 🎓 &nbsp; I am currently a graduate student majoring in computer science and technology at the Beijing University of Posts and Telecommunications and will graduate in June 2025.
+- 🎓 &nbsp; MS Student majoring in computer science and technology at the Beijing University of Posts and Telecommunications and will graduate in June 2025.
 - 📫 &nbsp; Reach me out: he_yangl@163.com.

 ### My Absolute Favorites: